Kei-Luna/Luna-BGM-Library/README.md

 It has the following features
  - Unpack the PCK files in the PCK folder and output them in flac format to the BGM folder.
  - Equalizer
- - Ability to download background music from various games (Not implemented yet)
+ - Ability to download background music from various games

+## BGM downloads List

+Genshin Impact
+Honkai: Star Rail
+Zenless Zone Zero
+Azur Promilia
+Fate Trigger

 ## Requirements